Western Red Cedar

 A fairly easy timber to work and machine, although knots may be troublesome and the soft, early-wood bands generally tend to tear in planning and moulding.
 It takes stain and paint readily and screws and mails reasonably well.

-According to quality, it is suitable for exterior cladding, green-houses, sheds, bee-hives, shingles, light construction.
+is a common product of the Cedar tree and according to quality, it is suitable for green-houses, sheds, bee-hives, shingles, light construction.
 The wood is acidic and tends to corrode ferrous metals in contact with it ; protective coatings should therefore be applied to metal fittings and fixings e.g. hot-dipped galvanised, or they should be non-ferrous, e.g. copper.